LBC-LNBio/pyKVFinder/README.rst

         Number of threads

   :Returns:
-    ``(vertices, pdb, xyzr, sincos, nx, ny, nz)`` : *tuple* A tuple with five elements: a numpy array with xyz vertices coordinates (vertices), a numpy array with resnum, chain, resname and atom name (pdb), a numpy array with xyz coordinates and radii values (xyzr), a numpy array with sine and cossine of 3D grid angles (sincos), x grid units (nx), y grid units (ny) and z grid units (nz)
+    ``(vertices, resinfo, xyzr, sincos, nx, ny, nz)`` : *tuple* A tuple with five elements: a numpy array with xyz vertices coordinates (vertices), a numpy array with residue number, chain, residue name and atom name (resinfo), a numpy array with xyz coordinates and radii values (xyzr), a numpy array with sine and cossine of 3D grid angles (sincos), x grid units (nx), y grid units (ny) and z grid units (nz)

 ``pyKVFinder.get_dimensions(vertices, step = 0.6)``
   Gets dimensions of 3D grid from vertices.